Bulla Osteotomy_Procedural Details, Complications, Cost, & More

-- The facial nerves run quite near the ear's base.
-Also, it will control the facial expressions.
-Unfortunately, facial paralysis is not common after an ear disease.
+- The facial nerves run near the ear's base.
+Also, it will control facial expressions.
+Unfortunately, facial paralysis is not expected after an ear disease.
 It means that the pet will have its jaw slacked on one side.
 As a result, the eyes would not be able to blink normally.
 After some time, the eyes will start retracting to assist in tear lubrication.
 Thus, the blinking loss does not cause any damage to the patient's eyes.
 Nonetheless, it is a common complication of total ear canal ablation (TECA), but sometimes it can be permanent (chances are 10 to 15 %).

 More than that, the patient will be suffering from oral pain while chewing or opening the mouth.
 Hence, a CT scan is vital for knowing the patient's condition and planning the surgical procedure appropriately.

-Bulla osteotomy is a delicate procedure that involves removal of the ear canal as well as a tympanic bulla and leaves only the pinna (middle ear).
-As a result, the patient will suffer from hearing loss no matter how successful the surgery goes.
+Bulla osteotomy is a delicate procedure that involves the removal of the ear canal as well as a tympanic bulla and leaves only the pinna (middle ear).
+As a result, the patient will have hearing loss no matter how successful the surgery goes.
 Mostly, the pets recover quickly after the surgery, but post-operative care is also necessary.
 The pet should rest for at least two weeks to let the wound heal properly.
 Overall, the prognosis of the surgery is reliable, but some complications are likely to occur.